 Depending on your school aid, your Film, Video & Photographic Arts degree could cost anywhere from $58,698 to $345,008 in Florida.

 Early career salaries of $36,487 and mid-career salaries of $62,209 are normal for a graduate with a Film, Video & Photographic Arts degree.
 Check out the very best Film, Video & Photographic Arts degree programs inside the state.

 Next you'll find the very best universities and colleges in Florida for studying Film, Video & Photographic Arts.
 Our ranking methodology includes only Florida colleges and universities and ranks them according to things like graduate salaries, accreditation, educational quality, and more.

 University of Miami is among your top options if you want to study Film, Video & Photographic Arts.
 University of Miami offers graduate degrees in film for those interested in an advanced degree.
 This school is situated in the suburban area of Coral Gables, Florida, near to stores and other entertainment.

 It's hard to beat Florida State University if you wish to study Film, Video & Photographic Arts.
 In addition to its bachelor's programs, Florida State University offers graduate degrees in Film.
-Tallahassee, Florida is the perfect surrounding for individuals who enjoy the fast-paced city life.
+Want a sizable student body?
+This school has over 20,000 students on campus.